Gustáv Husák: Leader of Czechoslovakia

-He died on 18 November 1991, at the age of 78, and was buried at the Cimetière de Dúbravka.
+He died on 18 November 1991, at the age of 78, and was buried at the Dúbravka cemetery.

 Legacy

 There is still some question about Husák's moral culpability for the last two decades of Communist rule in Czechoslovakia.
 After its collapse, Husák kept saying that he was just trying to diminish the aftermath of the Soviet invasion and had to constantly resist pressure from hard line Stalinists in the party such as Biľak, Alois Indra and the like.
 In the early 1970s, he personally pushed for an early withdrawal of the Soviet troops from Czechoslovak territory, which did not happen until 1991; this may be ascribed to his pragmatic attempts to ease the situation and to give an impression that things were leaning toward "normality".

 However, there are many ways in which he personally contributed to the Communist government's longevity and policies.
 As the General Secretary of the Party, he was the nominal leader of the repressive state apparatus.
 There are many documented cases of appeals from politically persecuted persons, but almost none of them was given Husák's attention.
 As the overall decay of Czechoslovak society was becoming more and more obvious in the 1980s, Husák became a politically impotent puppet of events.

-Gustáv Husák awarded himself the title Hero of the Czechoslovak Socialist Republic three times, in 1969, 1973, and 1982.
+Gustáv Husák was awarded the title Hero of the Czechoslovak Socialist Republic three times, in 1969, 1973, and 1982.
 In 1983 he was awarded the title of Hero of the Soviet Union.

 Husák allegedly confessed to a Catholic priest before his death, having previously been an atheist.
 On his deathbed in 1991, Husák received the sacrament of reconciliation from a Catholic archbishop, Ján Sokol.
-Author Michal Macháček has argued that the story of the confession is false, and the product of Catholic propaganda.